 \subsection{Examples from incidence algebras}

 We assume in the following that all posets are finite.
 A poset $P$ is said to be \emph{bounded} if it has a global maximum and a global minimum.
-Recall that the Hasse quiver $H_P$ of $P$ is the quiver whose vertices are elements of $P$ and arrows are the covering relations, i.e. $x\to y$ if $x<y$ and there is no other $z\in P$ with $x<z<y$.
+Recall that the Hasse quiver $H_P$ of $P$ is the quiver whose vertices are elements of $P$ and arrows are the covering relations, i.e.\ $x\to y$ if $x<y$ and there is no other $z\in P$ with $x<z<y$.

 \begin{definition} Let $P$ be a poset.
-The \emph{incidence algebra} $k[P]$ is the bound quiver algebra $kH_P/I$ where $I$ is the ideal generated by $\rho-\rho'$ for all pairs $(\rho,\rho')$ of parallel paths in $P$, i.e. paths with the same source $s(\rho)=s(\rho')$ and same target $t(\rho)=t(\rho')$. \end{definition}
+The \emph{incidence algebra} $k[P]$ is the bound quiver algebra $kH_P/I$ where $I$ is the ideal generated by $\rho-\rho'$ for all pairs $(\rho,\rho')$ of parallel paths in $P$, i.e.\ paths with the same source $s(\rho)=s(\rho')$ and same target $t(\rho)=t(\rho')$. \end{definition}

 Note that incidence algebras of bounded posets have finite global dimension, as the quiver $H_P$ is directed.
-It is then natural to ask whether an incidence algebra is fractionally Calabi--Yau.
+It is then natural to ask which ones of these algebras are fractionally Calabi--Yau.
 We have already shown in the previous subsection that when $P$ is the Boolean lattice, then $k[P]$ is fractionally Calabi--Yau.
 Another fundamental example is the following one.